-- Check chain tension before first use and after 1 minute of operation.
+- Check chain tension before first use, after 1 minute of operation, and each time before you start the chain saw.
 See CHAIN TENSION in the ASSEMBLY section. - Cut wood only.
 Do not cut metal, plastics, masonry, non-wood building materials, etc. - Stop the saw if the chain strikes a foreign object.
-Inspect the saw and repair or replace parts as necessary. - Keep the chain out of dirt and sand.
-Even a small amount of dirt will quickly dull a chain and thus increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before - cutting.
-Begin cutting with the saw frame against the log. - Keep the engine at full speed the entire time you are cutting.
+Inspect the saw and repair or replace parts as necessary.
+If the chain jumps off the guide bar, inspect the chain for damaged drive links before reinstalling.
+Burrs on drive links, which prevent them from entering the groove of the guide bar, can be removed with a flat file. - Keep the chain out of dirt and sand.
+Even a small amount of dirt will dull a chain, increase the possibility of kickback, and require chain sharpening or replacement. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation.

+- Squeeze the throttle trigger and allow the engine to reach full speed before cutting. - Begin cutting with the saw frame against the log - Keep the engine at full speed the entire - time you are cutting.
 Allow the chain to cut for you.
 Exert only light downward pressure.
-If you force the cut, damage to the bar, chain, or engine can result.

-Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
+If you force the cut, damage to the bar, chain, or engine can result. - Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
 If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar, and engine.

-To avoid losing control when cut is complete, do not put pressure on saw at end of cut.

-· Stop the engine before setting the saw down after cutting.
+It is recommended that the engine not be operated for longer than 30 seconds at full throttle. - To avoid losing control when cut is complete, do not put pressure on saw at end - · Stop the engine before setting the saw down after cutting